Skyhawk Football | Kevin Bannon - Offensive Coordinator/Recruiting Coordinator

-Kevin Bannon is in his third season as the offensive line coach, second season as recruiting coordinator and first season as run game coordinator at UT Martin, his alma mater.
+Kevin Bannon is in his fourth season as the offensive line coach, third season as recruiting coordinator and first season as offensive coordinator after spending last year as the program's run game coordinator at UT Martin, his alma mater.

 Under Bannon's tutelage, the Skyhawks have formed one of the best offensive lines in the Ohio Valley Conference, conceding only 40 sacks in 24 games over two seasons.
 In that same span, the UT Martin offensive line has helped the Skyhawks average 412 yards of total offense and 26.6 points per outing.